Motif 12: Balsam

 Von weiter her als du denken kannst), when Gurnemanz hands the phial to Amfortas, and again in the scene with Parsifal at Kundry's

-Lorenz considered the Balsam chord: e-flat, g, b-flat, d-flat.
+Lorenz considered the Balsam chord: e-flat, g, b-flat, d-flat (a German sixth in g minor).
 It first appears at Gurnemanz's word

 It is always interesting to note how similar musical ideas occur in different Wagner operas.
 The similarity of the Balsam to the Ring and Valhalla motives in the Ring is obvious, but probably not significant.